Motherboard Compatibility

 Cooling Capabilities

 A well-designed case does a lot more than keep dust away from your precious PC components.
 It will also channel air through your PC, keeping everything cool and quiet - much better than having a PC sat out in the open.
-While every case is designed to air-cool a PC, some cases have additional fan mounts and space inside making them more suitable for water-cooled PCs.
+While every case is designed to air-cool a PC, some cases have additional fan mounts and space inside making them more suitable for watercooled PCs.
 Depending on your how you intend to cool your PC this is what you need to look out for.

 The best cases for air-cooling

 Even the cheapest case will include a fan mount or two and normally some fans.
 If you’re building an entry-level PC a single exhaust fan at the back or top of the case is normally sufficient, but high-end PCs will require more fans, with some sucking cool air into the case and others exhausting hot air out of the case.
 Make sure you choose a case with sufficient fan mounts, ideally for 120 or 140mm fans as these are more efficient than smaller fans.
+Most manufacturers list on their product pages how many fans the case supports.

 The best cases for hydrocoolers